 “_ _ drive _ convertible _ _ drugstore.”

 3. Learning words out of context turned out to be pretty useless.
 If I know word for a “seat” and “taken” I still can’t ask “Is this seat taken?” because that’s just not how you say it in Korean.
-Nor would I ever be able to guess “Does a person exist here?” actually means “Is this seat taken?” in Korean even though I understand every word in that sentence.
+Nor would I ever be able to guess that “Does a person exist here?” actually means “Is this seat taken?” in Korean even though I understand every word in that sentence.

-You need context to know how to use the word and that means going through Naver dictionary and pulling out sample sentences for each word even though most of them are too complex for a beginner (yes, I actually tried this too.)
+You need context to know how to use the word and that means going through Naver dictionary and pulling out sample sentences for each word even though most of them are too complex for a beginner (yes, I actually tried that too.)
 It took way too long.

-how to learn Korean vocabulary quickly
+How to learn Korean vocabulary quickly

 Everyone has a different learning style and in language learning there are definitely different roads to reach the same goal.